AIwolfie/waybackfetcher/README.md

 ✅ Outputs unique URLs only
 ✅ Verbose mode to show live fetching
 ✅ Summary of total domains, URLs, and time taken
-✅ Smart suggestions if no results found
-✅ Built-in help menu and credits

 ---